halecraft/verify/README.md

 **How it works:**

 - All tasks still execute in parallel (no speed regression)
-- When a dependency fails (e.g., `format`), dependent tasks that also fail are marked as "suppressed"
+- When a dependency fails (e.g., `format`), dependent tasks are terminated early for faster feedback
+- Dependent tasks that also fail are marked as "suppressed"
 - Only the root cause failure shows detailed logs
 - Suppressed tasks show `⊘ suppressed` instead of `✗ failed`